Memory-aware curriculum federated learning for breast cancer classification

 \section{Methods}

 In this section, we formulate the details of our proposed curriculum approach to locally schedule training samples in the FL setting.
 The overall FL framework is depicted in Fig.~\ref{fig:fedlearning}.
-In this setting, we assume that each local site has data storage, a computing server and a memory-aware CL module.
-Nevertheless, at the global level, no imaging data are stored and only computing is possible.
-In this type of FL setting, it is common to share the model weights and aggregate them at the central service.
+In this setting, we train a local model per site.
+We assume that each site has local data storage, a computing server, and a memory-aware CL module.
+Nevertheless, at the global level, no imaging data are stored.
+We consider a computing node and space to store only the global model.
+In this type of FL setting, both global and local models share the same architecture, and it is common to share the model weights and aggregate them at the central server.
 Moreover, local healthcare providers may have diverse imaging systems resulting in datasets with different intensity profiles.
 To ease the existing domain shift between the sites, we deploy an UDA strategy that shares the latent representations (and not the image data) between domain pairs.
 Both the model weights and the embeddings are blurred with Gaussian noise \cite{Li2020FLDA} to protect the private data using differential privacy \cite{Dwork2006DP, Dwork2014DP}.
-The memory-aware CL module compares the local and global model predictions and assigns scores to each training sample.
+Our memory-aware CL module compares the local and global model predictions and assigns scores to each training sample.
 The data scheduler leverages the curriculum probabilities to locally arrange the samples.

 In Subsection~\ref{subsec:multi-site}, the overall FL framework is presented.
 In Subsection~\ref{subsec:fed}, we present the details of the FL setup with data privacy-preserving scheme.
 Then, in Subsection~\ref{subsec:fed-align}, we introduce DA into the framework.
 And finally, in Subsection~\ref{subsec:fed-align-cm} we present the details of our proposed method leveraging CL to avoid forgetting locally learned samples in the FL setting.